Democrats in California's 10 hottest races just massively outraised their Republican rivals

 California’s most-closely watched races

 Harley Rouda, the Democrat running against Rep. Dana Rohrabacher, pulled in nearly $3.2 million—more than seven times the amount of his opponent.
 In the 25th District, Katie Hill raised $3.8 million in three months—more than the Democratic and Republican candidates in that district combined raised during the entire 2016 cycle.
 “Yes, she outraised [Rep.] Steve Knight, and that’s interesting, but this is…a lot,” Godinich says.
-Even in the Republican-dominated 50th District outside San Diego, Ammar Campa-Najjar pulled in $1.4 million while embattled Rep. Duncan Hunter’s reported just $132,000.
+Even in the Republican-dominated 50th District outside San Diego, Ammar Campa-Najjar pulled in $1.4 million, while embattled Rep. Duncan Hunter reported just $132,000.

 Raising all that money is no guarantee of a win, of course.
 Candidates like Campa-Najjar and Andrew Janz, the 34-year-old Fresno prosecutor hoping to unseat Republican Rep. Devin Nunes in the Central Valley, are running in districts with hefty Republican voter advantages.
 But their balance sheets suggest they’ll be able to keep up the pressure on their opponents until Election Day.